-Below is a guide to solving common issues in DroneDeploy.
+Below is a guide to troubleshooting problems with the DroneDeploy mobile app for flight automation.
 If this is your first flight, please see our initial setup guide.

 Please see Supported Drones.